senchalabs/docs-i18n/guides/floating_components/README.md

         right: 5
     });

-And of course, because these position properties are all configurations, you can use the appropriate setters to change them at any time:
+Additionally, since these position properties are all configurations, you can use the appropriate setters to change them at any time:

     @example miniphone preview
     var panel = Ext.Viewport.add({